docusign/code-examples-php/README.md

 **Note:** To use the Rooms API you must also [create your DocuSign developer account for Rooms](https://developers.docusign.com/docs/rooms-api/rooms101/create-account).

 ## Introduction
-This repo is a PHP 7.2 application that demonstrates how to authenticate with DocuSign via the [Authorization Code Grant flow](https://developers.docusign.com/esign-rest-api/guides/authentication/oauth2-code-grant).
+This repo is a PHP 7.2 application that demonstrates how to authenticate with DocuSign via [Authorization Code Grant](https://developers.docusign.com/esign-rest-api/guides/authentication/oauth2-code-grant).
 When the token expires, the user is asked to reauthenticate.
 The refresh token is not used.

 The [PHP OAuth 2.0 Client package](http://oauth2-client.thephpleague.com/) is used for authentication.
 This launcher includes a DocuSign OAuth2 [provider](src/Controllers/Auth/DocuSign.php) for the OAuth package and a [resource owner](src/Controllers/Auth/DocuSignResourceOwner.php) to process the results of the call to OAuth::getUser.